Home » Do Female Tortoises Have Periods?

 • There’s no blood involved.

-• The process can take several weeks.
+• The process takes several weeks.

 The tortoise equivalent of menstruation is laying unfertilized eggs.
-Female tortoises lay eggs once a year, so if they haven’t mated, they’ll still form and lay eggs.

 No eggs hatch, but the female tortoise needs to lay them anyway because this is how her reproductive organs prepare in case the tortoise mates.